PlexTrac-Labs/parser-actions-csv-export/README.md

 - Password

 ## Script Execution Flow
-- Autenticates to instnace of Plextrac
+- Authenticates to instance of Plextrac
 - Loads parser information from instance
 - Prompts user to select a specific parser
 - Fetches parser actions for selected parser